lmiller1990/design-pattenrns-for-vuejs/GROUPING-FEATURES-WITH-COMPOSABLES.md

 ## Computing the Current State

 Currently the component is hard coded to use `boards[0]`.
-What we really want to do is use the last element, which is the latest game state.
+What we want to do is use the last element, which is the latest game state.
 We can use a `computed` property for this.
 Update the composable:

 ```js
 import { ref, readonly, computed } from 'vue'